 For the majority of the Fund's financial instruments, quoted market prices are readily available.
-Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Investment Manager.
+However, certain financial instruments, for example unquoted securities, are fair valued using valuation techniques.
+Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Fund Manager.

 Models use observable data, to the extent practicable.
-However, inputs such as credit risk (both own and counterparty), volatilities and correlations, require management to make estimates and judgements.
+However, areas such as credit risk (both own and counterparty), volatilities and correlations, require management to make estimates and judgements.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.